 Charitable, Sacrificial and Supportive

 One hundred and eleven years of ministry and thriving communities have required much.
 It has taken generous donors, dedicated volunteers, spirited residents and their families, professional vendors and partners, talented associates, faithful churches, reliable community partners, caring organizations, businesses, and individuals.
 Among the dedicated volunteers of all our auxiliaries, which from our founding, have sacrificially supported the communities in every way imaginable.

 While their activities vary, here are a few snapshots:

 Bristol Glen Auxiliary President Barbara Bechtold explains, “Most of what we do is for Assisted Living and the Harris Center residents, so when resident and member Ann Bozak suggested high tea, we embraced it as a good opportunity to fund something special for the Independent Living residents.
-Ann took charge of arrangements for the white glove service, linens, specialty teas, petit fours, tea sandwiches, scones, flower arrangements, clotted cream, publicity, and every other detail.
+Ann took charge of arrangements for the white glove service, linens, specialty teas, petite fours, tea sandwiches, scones, flower arrangements, clotted cream, publicity, and every other detail.
 Dressed up for the unprecedented occasion, men wore tuxedos and women donned colorful dresses, elegant jewelry, and exquisite hats and gloves.
 Further setting the ambiance, volunteer and talented musician, Katie Pachnos, played beautiful harp music.
 Attesting to its success Ann stated, “I would love to do it again.”

 The Pitman Auxiliary, headed by President Joanne Padget, does many events throughout the year.
 They solicit clothing donations from churches in the area twice annually and hold sales in September and April at United Methodist Communities at Pitman.
 October brings a large bazaar with all kinds of items.
 On the first Friday of each December, they give a Christmas party, assisted by volunteers on the day of the event.
 Each resident also receives a book of stamps well ahead of holiday mailing.